Violin, Viola, Cello, Recorder

 Click the Play button to hear a short clip of Celia playing violin:

-violin, viola, cello, double bass, piano, recorder, Celtic fiddle, Baroque violin, and chamber music ensembles.
-I welcome beginners of any age, resumers, advanced students, and everyone inbetween!
+violin, viola, cello, and recorder.
+I welcome beginners age 6 and up, resumers, advanced students, and everyone inbetween!

 My Philosophy of Teaching